-The Hampton Jitney operates between New York and the main eastern Long Island centers, including three-four daily luxury “Ambassador” service trips to/from Montauk, with additional trips to/from Amagansett.
-Montauk trips take 3:15; fares start at $50.
+The Hampton Jitney operates between New York and the main eastern Long Island centers, including three to four daily luxury “Ambassador” service trips to/from Montauk, with additional trips to/from Amagansett.
+Montauk trips take 3:15; fares start at roughly $45.

-Red Coach operates a complex network linking Miami with Tallahassee and Atlanta with Orlando, also serving key intermediate stops.
-Although it also operates conventional buses, Red Coach operates luxury First Class runs several times daily between Miami and Tallahassee via Orlando, and once or twice daily between Orlando and Atlanta.
-Miami-Tallahassee trips take about nine hours, with fares starting at $83; Atlanta-Orlando trips take about 7:30 with fares starting at $32.
+Red Coach operates a complex network linking Miami with Tallahassee while also serving key intermediate stops.
+Although it also operates conventional buses, Red Coach operates luxury First Class runs several times daily between Miami and Tallahassee via Orlando.
+Miami-Tallahassee trips take about nine hours, with fares starting at $74; Orlando-Miami trips take about 4:30 with fares starting at $45.

 Tripper Bus Elite

 Tripper Bus is one of the many lines that operate between New York City and the Washington DC area.
 The line runs between two and seven trips each day, and on most days one of those trips uses a luxury “Elite” bus.
 Trips run between New York City Penn Station area and stops in suburban Bethesda and Arlington.
-Travel time is 4:00 to 5:00 hours; elite class fares are $40-$55, compared with regular fares of $30 to $40.
+Travel time is 4:00 to 5:00 hours; elite class fares are $40-$55, compared with regular fares which start at $27.
 See “BestBus” entry for Amtrak and airline competition.

 Vamoose is yet another New York-to-Washington bus line that operates a luxury service.
-NYC-DCA area.
 “Gold Bus” trips operate at least twice a day between midtown Manhattan and stops in Bethesda, Maryland, and Arlington and Lorton, Virginia.
 The trips take 4:00 to 4:30 hours to/from Bethesda; 5:00 to 5:30 to/from Lorton.
-Gold Bus fares are $50 to $75, depending on time of day; regular fares are generally $30.00.
+Gold Bus fares start at $40, depending on time of day; regular fares start at $20.
 See “BestBus” entry for Amtrak and airline competition.

 Vonlane operates an extensive network of all-luxury bus routes connecting Austin, Dallas, Fort Worth, Houston, Oklahoma City, and San Antonio.
 All stops are at city-center hotels except for Dallas, where the terminal is at a Love Field hotel.
 Sample fares from Houston to Fort Worth are $99-$105; the trip takes four hours.